christianhaitian/PortMaster/ports.md

 Title="Final_Quest ."
 Desc="Embark on an exciting journey in Final Quest: A Godot Research, a unique blend of a captivating 2D platform game and an in-depth research guide for the Godot game engine." porter="Cebion" locat="final_quest.zip" runtype="rtr" genres="platformer"

+Title="Fire_and_Fondness_2 ."
+Desc="A puzzle game about rescuing your loved one from hazardous situations!
+Also, a send-up of daytime television." porter="Cebion" locat="fire_and_fondness2.zip" runtype="rtr" genres="puzzle"

 Title="Flare_Engine ."
 Desc="Flare is an open source, 2D action RPG.
 Its game play can be likened to the games in the Diablo series.
 The game files are already included and ready to go." porter="Cebion" locat="flare.zip" runtype="rtr" genres="action,rpg"

 Title="Free_Heroes_of_Might_and_Magic_II ."
 Desc="A a recreation of Heroes of Might and Magic 2 game engine by Ihar Hubchyk.
 Just add the data and maps folders from your full version GOG HOMM2 to the ports/fheroes2 folder or just launch Fheroes2 to download the demo files." porter="romadu" locat="Fheroes2.zip" genres="strategy,rpg"